-WhatsApp is a messaging app where you can send messages over wifi (or using data) to other people using the same app.
-It's an extremely popular app and already has millions of users adopting it.
+You can send WhatsApp messages over wifi (or using data) to other people using the same app.
+It's extremely popular and already has millions of users adopting it.

 It's also possible to turn an iPod touch into a functioning, wifi only phone, by only buying a set of headphones with a built in microphone and using VoIP to make calls.